hunter-college-ossd-spr19/HasanAbdullah31-weekly/INSTRUCTIONS.md

 chose for yourself.

 2. Click on the repository icon to open it.

-3. Find the *Settings* button (the rightmost button in the toolbar) and click on it to edit the settings.

-4. Scroll down to **GitHub Pages** section.

-5. In the subsection labeled "Source" there is a button that should be labeled **master branch**.
-If it is not, it needs to be changed.
-You most likely do not have permission to make the change.
-   If you do not have permission to do this, contact the owner of our organization (Stewart Weiss).

 6. Edit the `_config.yml` file and follow the instructions in the comments in that file.